BrianNathanWhite/Statistical-Learning-Exercises/README.md

 # STOR-767 (Advanced Machine Learning)

-Homework and Projects for STOR 767 (Advanced Machine Learning)
+Some homework and projects for Advanced Statistical Machine Learning (STOR 767 at UNC).